abuehl/abuehl.github.io/_posts/2025-03-10-modules-forward-declarations.md

 date: 2025-03-10
 ---

-In C++, forward declarations of classes are a well known feature.
+In C++, *forward declarations* of classes are a well known feature.
 If a class appears in a definition of another class, often only the name of that other class needs to be declared.

-For example, this declaration of the function `f` does not need the definition of class B:
+For example, this declaration of the function `f` does not need the definition of class `B`:

     void f(class B&);

-For function `f`, `class B` just needs to be forward declared like this:
+For function `f`, `class B` just needs to be *forward declared* like this:

     class B;